Student Resources: Bowl Day Competition Guide

 The winner of the final is...the year's Michigan Champion and takes the trophy--The Hemlock Cup.
 And yes--the school winning the state championship is eligible and has the honor of representing Michigan in the National Bowl.
 The National Bowl is held annually in April at the University of North Carolina in Chapel Hill.
 Have you ever been to Chapel Hill in the spring?
 It is the best time to go.

-The following Michigan champions have gone to Chapel Hill to participate in the National Bowl over the past four years:
+The following Michigan champions have gone to Chapel Hill to participate in the National Bowl over the past six years:

 2014--Ann Arbor Greenhills School